roamingthings/java-lambda-deps-layer/README.md

-# Workbench: AWS Java Lambda with Dependencies in a Layer
+# AWS Lambda Depenency Layer for Java Functions

 This project demonstrates how to deploy an application to AWS with a Lambda written in Java using a layer for all dependencies.